ebzzry/ebzzry.github.io/src/en/quotes.md

 - Those who have swords, and know how to use them, but keep them sheathed, will inherit the world.<br>—Jordan Peterson

+- Real power doesn’t come to those who were born strongest, or fastest, or smartest.
+No. It comes to those who will do anything to achieve it.<br>—